great-north-fertility/greatnorthfertility.github.io/_pages/treatments.md

 * You’re about to undergo medical treatment that could affect fertility
 * You’d like the reassurance of knowing you have options later

-Our team will guide you through the whole process, from your first consultation to secure long-term storage.
+We will guide you through the whole process, from your first consultation to secure long-term storage.

 ### Donor Treatments